tom-howard/ros/docs/COM2009/la1/week4.md

     1. The speed (in m/s) at which to approach the object.
     1. The distance (in meters) at which the robot must stop in front of it.
 1. A service message called `tuos_ros_msgs/Approach` is available for you to use for this exercise.
 Use this to build your service server.
 Remember, you can find out more about this message using `rossrv info`.
-1. We haven't really done much work with the LiDAR data published to the `/scan` topic yet, so you might want to consider [this suggested approach](scan_callback) for building a `/scan` callback function.
+1. We haven't really done much work with the LiDAR data published to the `/scan` topic yet, so you might want to consider [this suggested approach](scan_callback) for building a `/scan` callback function. <a name="ex4_ret"></a>

-{{% nicenote tip %}}
+    !!! tip
         You should use a class structure in your Python code here.
-Consider the design of the [subscriber node from Week 1](../week1/subscriber) or the [`move_square` node from Week 3](../week3/move_square) to give you an idea of how to approach this.
+Start off with the [subscriber node from Week 1](../week1/subscriber) and add code to this to build the functionality required for this exercise.
-{{% /nicenote %}}

 ## Wrapping Up